grantcolley/dotnetwhat/README.md

 <br>

 ### Reference Types
-[**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects come in two parts: the object stored in heap memory and a reference pointing to that object in heap memory.
-When the reference is assigned from one variable to another the reference is copied and both variables will point to the same object.
-Unlike variables for [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), multiple variables can point to the same [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) object in heap memory and therefore operations on the object via one variable is visible the other variable because it's the same object.
+[**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects come in two parts: an object which is stored in heap memory, and a reference pointing to that object.
+When the reference is assigned from one variable to another, the reference is copied and both variables will point to the same object.
+Therefore, unlike variables for [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), multiple variables can point to the same [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) object in heap memory.
+Operations to properties on the object via one variable is visible the other variable, because it's the same object that is modified.
 <br>

 >  [!Note]